23rd of June, 2021

-Code reading has always been this activity that I’ve just done without really giving any thought to it.
-But despite this, now, when I look back at this habit, I see it is immensely beneficial.
-This habit caught my attention when I was reading Peter Seibel’s book Coders at Work, in which there is a section where Peter asks about code reading from his interviewees.
-It tended to be unanimous amongst his interviewees that code reading is very beneficial.
-Still, while reading his interviews, it left a picture that even within those heavyweight programmers, the practice itself seemed to be lacking.
+Code reading has always been this activity that I've just done without really giving any thought to it.
+But despite this, now, when I look back at this habit, I see it as immensely beneficial.
+This habit caught my attention when I was reading Peter Seibel's book Coders at Work, in which there is a section where Peter asks about code reading from his interviewees.
+His interviewees tended to be unanimous that code reading is very beneficial.
+Still, while reading his interviews, it left a picture that the practice itself seemed to be lacking even within those heavyweight programmers.
 Exception in this being Brad Fitzpatrick and, obviously, Donald Knuth.
-If these kinds of programmers speak for this practice but don’t do it in the wild, then who does?
+If these programmers speak for this practice but don't do it in the wild, then who does?
 This overall, it seems pretty odd to me.
-Seibel made a great comparison regarding this when he compared programmers to novelists, where if novelist hasn’t read anyone else’s publications, it would be unheard of.
+Seibel made a great comparison regarding this when he compared programmers to novelists, where if novelist hasn't ready anyone else's publications, it would be unheard of.

-I’ve always enjoyed reading others' source code mainly, let’s face it, to steal some ideas.
-But doing this, I’ve able to receive a long list of different lessons, ideas, and patterns, which I’ve been able to utilize frequently in most of the work that I’ve done after these revelations.
+I've always enjoyed reading others' source code mainly, let's face it, to steal some ideas.
+But doing this, I've received a long list of different lessons, ideas, and patterns, which I've been able to utilize frequently in most of the work that I've done after these revelations.

-One of the most significant benefits that I’ve learned while code reading is that you’re able to learn various patterns after a while.
+One of the most significant benefits that I've learned while code reading is that you're able to learn various patterns after a while.
 Sure, every project might seem cluttered and hard to understand for a while, but when you get the gist of it, you start to realize why this or that has been done the way it is.
-When you’ve understood some of these patterns, it gets much more comfortable to start noticing them in other similar or not so similar projects.
+Furthermore, when you've understood some of these patterns, it gets much more comfortable to start noticing them in other similar or not-so-similar projects.
 Fundamentally this means the graph of WTF-per-seconds starts getting less and less.

-I have also noticed that this kind of pattern matching helps understand the whole project under study itself.
-It would be best if you didn’t try to comprehend a large open-source project at once but in small pieces.
-When one of these pieces is understood, it can help tremendously in understanding the other pieces.
+I have also noticed that pattern matching helps understand the whole project under study itself.
+It would be best to try to comprehend a large open-source project at once but in small pieces.
+Then, when one of these pieces is understood, it can help tremendously understand the other pieces.

 Benefits of reinventing

-Now, quite often, it can be pretty hard to understand the functionality of some part of a big program just by looking at the code.
+It can often be pretty hard to understand the functionality of some part of an extensive program by looking at the code.
 So quite often, to get a better grasp of foreign code is to reimplement the way you would write it.
-This way, you’re able to abstract the bread and butter out of the program and utilize it however you might want.
+This way, you're able to abstract the bread and butter out of the program and utilize it however you might want.